EnlighterJS/Plugin.WordPress/README.md

 The complete EnlighterJS project can be found on [GitHub](https://github.com/AndiDittrich/EnlighterJS "EnligherJS Project")

 ### Can i add custom Themes ? ###
 Yes you can! - The simplest way is to download the [EnlighterJS CSS sources](https://github.com/AndiDittrich/EnlighterJS/tree/master/Source/Themes "EnligherJS Project") and modify one of the standard themes.
+Finally create a directory named `enlighter` into your WordPress theme and put the css file into it.

+### There are no Enlighter features visible within the Frontend Editor ###
+You have to enable the frontend editing function: `Enlighter Settings Page -> Advanced -> TinyMCE Integration (Visual Editor) -> Enable Frontend Integration`.
+This feature also requires a logged-in user with `edit_posts` and/or `edit_pages` [privileges](http://codex.wordpress.org/Function_Reference/current_user_can) and is only available for the `wp_editor` function - no thrid party editors are supported!

 ### I'am already using MooTools and my page throws Javascript-Errors ###
 If you are already using MooTools on your page, you have to disable the automatic inclusion of MooTools by Enlighter.
 Goto the Enlighter options page -> Advanced and select "Not include" as MooTools source.